aappddeevv/scalajs-reaction/README.md

 - Easy to learn/use.
 Your component is just a standard scala.js js function.

 - Integration into an existing project by making it easy to import/export components.
-You just export the function.
+You just export the function using standard scala.js.

 - Easy to fit into
   existing application including those using global state-managed solutions such as redux.

+- Build your own abstractions on top e.g. things like `slinky` or `scalajs-react`.

-At the same time, `scalajs-reaction` allows you to build your entire interface in scalajs-reaction.
-As long as your front-end solution can manage the model of scala.js's output (one large module for all scala.js code, not file-by-file/module-by-module), you should consider scalajs-reaction for your solution.
+`scalajs-reaction` allows you to build your entire interface in scalajs-reaction.
+As long as your front-end solution can manage the model of scala.js's output, you should consider scalajs-reaction for your solution.
 By providing a thin veneer over standard scala functions and hooks, it eschews abstractions and avoids getting in your way.

 - [Demo (WIP)](http://aappddeevv.github.io/scalajs-reaction/demo/index.html).
 - [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco): Uses the old API but still helpful.

-The library supports fragments, the new context provider and hooks.
-The facade's API roughly mimics ReasonReact's approach based on hooks.
-This facade also supports react-native.
-The react-native use-case for scala.js is actually more compelling than for web applications due to scala.js bundling issues.
+The react-native use-case for scala.js may actually be more compelling than for web applications due to scala.js bundling issues.
 There is also API support for experimental APIs.

 A g8 template is available.
-Use `sbt new aappddeevv/scalajs-reaction-app.g8` to create a new project.
+Use `sbt new aappddeevv/scalajs-reaction-app.g8` (in transition to scala3) to create a new project.

 # Creating Components